-If you want to enter the security field, think about becoming a security manager.
-This professional has to control the individuals who go in and out of a building.
-To gain an important position in security management, you must gain the proper skills and experience first.
+A security manager is a professional who controls the individuals who go in and out of a building to ensure the safety of life and property.
+So, if you want to enter the security field, think about becoming a security manager.
+However, to gain an important position in security management, you must have the proper skills and experience first.

 Security Manager Duties

-A proper education is needed to become a security manager.
+Proper education is needed to become a security manager.
 Many employers require that you have a high school diploma or GED at least.
-Earn a basic education in management and improve your communication skills.
+Earn a basic education in management and also improve your communication skills.
 Preferably, enroll in a security training program that helps you learn about basic policies and procedures.

-Along with a recommended education, you may be required to obtain a license in security management.
+Along with a recommended education, you may need a license in security management.
 During the process, you have to undergo drug testing and a background check.
 In California, the security guard must have at least one year of experience.
 The licensing requirements vary in every state.

 Security Career Options

-The security manager is trained to monitor the security of a public or private area like an office or home estate.
-You make sure that the area is safe from intruders, thieves and vandals.
+The security manager monitors the security of a public or private area like an office or home estate.
+You make sure that the area is safe from intruders, thieves, and vandals.
 You control the type of people who enter the premises.
 Also, keep control of various, well-trained security guards.
-Security jobs are needed in various places, so have the right skills and experience to enter this field.
+Many places have security jobs for individuals with the right skills and experience.

 - Should I Become a Security Guard?